Mobinul341/Regression__Analysis/README.md

 This program has used add__constant(), OLS(), fit(), summary() - these methods.
 To study in details, visit the URL- https://www.statsmodels.org/stable/gettingstarted.html

+Run only the portions of 1st block and 2nd block by pressing F9 button.
+What is 1st block and 2nd block, see the code comment please.

 Also check the comments inside the program to understand why here is used multiple regression and how to analyze single regression.
 Hope it helps, happy pythonning